-The Jade plant (Crassula ovata) is a deep green succulent plant, but it sometimes loses green color, showing the need for fertilizers.
+The Jade plant (Crassula ovata) is a deep green succulent plant, but it sometimes loses its green color, showing the need for fertilizers.

 Remember, commercial fertilizers can burn the plant, so homemade fertilizer for Jade plants is the most effective and cheapest way of making plants healthy.